Goat Fencing 101, Everything You Need To Know

 If you choose to keep your electric fence netting out year-round, you will want to watch for snow build-up.
 The weight of the snow can apply pressure to the lower strands that can stretch them out and weaken areas that may allow your goats a way to get out.

 This netting option is a bit more expensive than the steel panels, but I believe it is easier to use and more secure at both keeping goats in and predators out.
-I have even had great luck keeping bucks in rut contained which is a huge benefit to keep in mind.
+I have even had great luck keeping bucks in rut contained, which is a huge benefit to keep in mind.

 This type of fencing is also easier to move than the other options.
 If you live in a wet area or use rotational grazing, this type of fence is a great option.

 - Wait until goat kids are over six weeks of age.
+This is the time when most kids are weaned and away from their mothers.

 - Put them out into the fenced area.

-- Allow them to explore the area.
+- Allow them to explore the area on their own.

 - Supervise to ensure there are no injuries.

 A point to remember when training on electric netting is little goat kids are super curious, and sometimes they will try to stick their heads through the electric netting to nibble at the grass on the other side.
-When this happens, and they start to feel the zap, there is a chance that rather than “pulling back” away from the fence, they instead jump forward.
-If this happens, they can get tangled in the netting.
+When this happens, and they start to feel the zap, there is a chance that rather than “pulling back” away from the fence, they will instead jump forward.

 Goat fencing option #3 High tensile wire.